In 1967, the Genealogical Committee was organized by a group of thirty individuals interested in pursuing genealogy.

 - Write a short biography about a deceased relative/ancestor.

-- Write about someone’s career, hometown, military service, or some aspect of their life.
+- Write about his/her career, hometown, military service, or some aspect of their life.

 How do I begin?